nyctonio/voicefoodstore/README.md

 This project is Design to of visually impaired People Can Order food by just their voice commonds. it also give the feedback when the order is added to card or being placed
 ## Technology Behind it
 React- For frontend
-API used -allenai(Allen Institute For AI){ its an api for AI voice command }.
+API used -AlanAI{ its an api for AI voice command }.

 ![image](https://user-images.githubusercontent.com/79045059/120094161-70d2e500-c13c-11eb-86c3-644783329abc.png)